privacycg/CHIPS/README.md

 ### Use Storage Access API for opt-in

-More recently, there was a [proposal](https://github.com/privacycg/storage-access/issues/75) for opt-in partitioned cookies, but instead of using a cookie attribute users would opt-in to giving third parties a partitioned cookie jar using the Storage Access API.
+At the time of writing there is a [proposal](https://github.com/privacycg/storage-access/issues/75) under discussion for opt-in partitioned cookies, but instead of using a cookie attribute users would opt-in to giving third parties a partitioned cookie jar using the Storage Access API.

 ## Alternate Designs for CHIPS